General cyclic covers and their Thomae formula: Introduction

 The approach presented here isn't the only one to look for these formulas.
 In a series of papers Hershel Farkas and his collaborators ([EF],[EiF]) reproved Thomae's original result and used classical approach of Riemann to write the branch points as of cyclic covers as ratios of theta functions.
 Consequently they were able to get the $\beta$ part of the formula in certain cases.
 In a book currently written with his student Zemel, Farkas [FZ] generalizes his work avoiding the variational approach used in this note.
-Lastly [KT] derived a similar result for the case $p=3$ by assuming Nakayashiki's result and analyzing the degenerations of the homology basis when ramification are coming together.
+Lastly [KT] derived a similar result for the case $p=3.$ More precisely [KT] assumed Nakayashiki's result for a non singular cover cyclic cover of degree $3$ and analyzed degenerations of the homology basis when ramification points coalesce.
 Their approach enables them to calculate the constant $\alpha$ explicitly.
-In subsequent we plan to analyze their method and attempt to reprove results obtained in this note.
+In subsequent notes we will attempt to understand their method and reprove results obtained in this note.